Okay, you might.

 It was absolutely brilliant.

-But then I remembered two books I was super pumped for!
-Three Dark Crowns came out early this year (or late last year, I can’t remember exactly!) and the premise sounds super interesting!
-The other was Dividing Eden which has a similar premise, so I guess you can tell what I’m into. *sweats*
+But then I remembered two books I was super pumped for, the first being Three Dark Crowns which came out early this year.
+(Did it??
+I don’t do my research??)
+The premise sounds super interesting because apparently antagonizing, murderous sisters make me happy.
+I’m going to go see a doctor.
+Dividing Eden was the other, which has a similar premise, so I guess you can tell what I’m into. *sweats* *calls doctor*

 I have a post with some more of my ancipitated reads of 2017 up here, if you want to check that out as well.
 (There are only FIVE.
 You can tell I hadn’t been blogging much.
 SHAME.)

-So again I had a different answer to this before I thought about it some more, and initially, it was Wonder Woman: Warbringer by my favorite, Leigh Bardugo.
+So again, I had a different answer to this before I thought about it some more, and initially, it was Wonder Woman: Warbringer by my favorite, Leigh Bardugo.
 BECUASE IT WOULD BE HERESY IF IT WASN’T, THAT’S WHY.
-(It was also in that post ^^ *ahem ahem*) But, bookstagram had to taunt me with the most enchanting looking book releasing this year, An Enchantment of Ravens.
-The story sounds so unique and it’s fantasy AND WHAT ELSE DO YOU NEED TO KNOW?
+But, bookstagram had to taunt me with the most magical looking book releasing this year, An Enchantment of Ravens.
+The story sounds so unique and it’s fantasy and it’s ravens and it’s fae anD WHAT ELSE DO YOU NEED TO KNOW?

 I’ve got three unfortunately.
-Caraval (please don’t kill me), Carve the Mark, and The Young Elites (which I gave four stars to anyway.
-Oops).
-I expected so much more from them even if I was entertained enough to finish them all.
-There was just so much hype…that was drastically unmet.
+Caraval (please don’t kill me), Carve the Mark, and The Young Elites.
+If I haven’t fixed my star ratings for those yet, I will.
+I expected so much more from them even if I was entertained enough to finish them.
+They were just way too overhyped to live up to it.

 *I am ridiculous.
 I’m sorry you have to deal with me.

-I’ll go with The Night Circus for this one!
-I expected a lot from it, but it truly surprised me with how incredible it really was!
-It was so mesmerizing and unlike anything I’ve read.
+I’ll go with The Night Circus for this one.
+I expected a lot from it, but it truly surprised me with how much more it had to deliver.
+It was so mesmerizing and so unlike anything I’ve read.
 I didn’t give it a perfect 5 stars, but in hindsight, it might have deserved the extra star.

 Maggie Stiefvater!
 Her writing is so gorgeous and the perfect balance of lyricism and prose.
-I can’t wait to read more of her work!
-(The Raven Cycle *cough cough* I KNOW, I KNOW.)
+And HORSES!
+SEAN!
+PUCK!
+CORR!
+EMOTION!
+SARCASM!
+HELP!

 I’m going to break the rules and rattle off a list.

 - THE DARKLING.
-I’m sorry but he is fantastic.
-You should know this by now.
+I’m sorry, but he is fantastic.
+I will never be silent.

 - Nik Malikov.
 Obviously.

 - Count Alexander (From A Gentleman in Moscow for those unfortunates who haven’t yet met him.)
-The dude is classyyyyy.
+The dude is classy.
+And his name is Alexander.

 - Captain Wentworth.
 Oh, Jane Austen, you’ve done it again.

 A Gentleman in Moscow.
-That book was so well written… All the characters were so genuine and likable and the story was so, so sweet.
-It was a book impossible to read without a smile on your face.
+All the characters were so genuine and likable and the story was so, so sweet.
+It was a book impossible to read without a smile on your face and tears in your eyes because it’s also CRUEL.
 I loved it so much.

 Have I even seen a book-to-movie adaption this year?
 SHAME ON ME, I HAVE NOT.